Inugami (manga)

-A Remake of Inugami manga illustrated by Aki Shimizu titled serialized digitally through Line Manga, it will be in two parts. the first part ran from October 2020 to September 2022, with its chapters collected in four volumes by Asahi Shimbun Publications.
+A remake of Inugami, titled and illustrated by Aki Shimizu, was serialized digitally through Line Manga from October 2020 to September 2022, with its chapters collected in four volumes.

-Story
+Synopsis

-A dog that can scarcely remember his past, Inugami only knows that he has been ordered to spy on humans.
-Hosting a distinctive "23" tattooed on his ear, he has the ability to not only quickly recover from injuries but to also grow spikes on his back.
+An inugami dog can scarcely remember his past, only knowing that he has been ordered to spy on humans.
+Hosting a distinctive "23" tattooed on his ear, he has the ability to not only quickly recover from injuries but also grow spikes on his back.
 His abilities include, but are not limited to, passing on his power to anyone who happens to touch his blood.
 Unfortunately, his unusual power also attracts the attention of those interested in acquiring his power.

-Having wandered into the city, Inugami finds himself in an abandoned building which Fumiki, an aspiring poet, frequents.
-After listening to Fumiki's poetry for some time, Inugami befriends the aspiring poet and eventually learns to speak, much to Fumiki's surprise.
-Through their friendship, Inugami realizes that not all humans are bad.
-Unfortunately a pharmaceutical corporation soon learns of Inugami's existence.
-Realizing that Inugami's regenerating cells could lead to immortality, the corporation attempts and succeeds at acquiring Inugami's genes.
+Having wandered into the city, the inugami finds himself in an abandoned building where Fumiki Shimazaki, a young aspiring poet, frequents.
+After listening to Fumiki's poetry for some time, the inugami befriends the boy and eventually learns to speak, much to Fumiki's surprise.
+Through their friendship, the inugami comes to realize that not all humans are bad.
+However, a pharmaceutical corporation soon learns of the inugami's existence.
+Realizing that the inugami's regenerating cells could lead to immortality, the corporation attempts and succeeds at acquiring his genes.
 Soon, the company ends up creating terrifying monsters.
-Soon, Inugami ends up in a fight with one of these monsters and for a moment, questions the goodness of humans, who have created these monsters.
-In that fleeting moment of doubt, a different Inugami, with the intent to kill humans, appears.
+The inugami ends up in a fight with one of these monsters and, for a moment, questions the goodness of humans who have created these monsters.
+In that fleeting moment of doubt, a different inugami, with the intent to kill humans, appears.